circleLZY/MTKD-A/README.md

 Official implementation for the paper "JL1-CD: A New Benchmark for Remote Sensing Change Detection and a Robust Multi-Teacher Knowledge Distillation Framework".

+## Dataset
+To comply with double-blind review requirements, the JL1-CD dataset is hosted anonymously at: [https://zenodo.org/records/15395535](https://zenodo.org/records/15395535)

+## Models
+Anonymous checkpoints of all experimental models are available at: [https://zenodo.org/records/15411192](https://zenodo.org/records/15411192)

 ## Usage

 ### Install